comsystan/comsystanj/description/sig-description.md

 - N, Min, Max, Median, RMS, Mean, SD, Kurtosis, Skewness, Sum, Sum of squares
 - Signals should be opened with the CSAJ Signal Opener
 - Optional surrogate data analysis
-- Evaluation of Entire signal or Subsequent/Gliding boxes
+- Analysis of Entire signal or Subsequent/Gliding boxes
 - Notes for Subsequent/Gliding box:
   - Only Medians, Means and SDs are computed
   - The number of subsequent boxes is (signal length)/(box size)
   - The number of gliding boxes is (signal length)-(box size)
   - Note: The number of subsequent and particularly of gliding boxes can be very high

+### Surrogate
+- Computes surrogate signals
+- Shuffle, Gaussian, Random phase, AAFT
+- Signals should be opened with the CSAJ Signal Opener
+- Ref: Mark Shelhammer, Nonlinear Dynamics in Physiology, World Scientific 2007